 Start today.
 Planning is not doing.

 If you do not start today, when will you start?
-On Monday, so that you can kick off a fresh week.
+On Monday, so that you can kick-off with a fresh week.
 Next month, when things have settled down and you have more time.
-After the kids go back to school, when you have the ability to take a little more time for yourself?
+After the kids go back to school and you have more time for yourself?
 Those are all good times to start your journey, but they are not today.
 And today is the best opportunity you have.